 6. Free Time, Other

 Random: Most museums will cost between free-500 rubles with student discounts, and all state museums and galleries are free on the third Sunday of every month.
 Bars in the center will charge around 200-400 rubles per beer, and maybe 300-600 rubles for a cocktail.
 Winter-time ice skating will start around for skates and ice time 700 rubles at most of the touristy areas.
-Run a search on this site for anything you might be interested in – nearly all entries come with budgets and logistics.
+Run a search in the search box on the right column of our site for anything you might be interested in – nearly all entries come with budgets and logistics.

 Souvenirs: never EVER buy anything in the center, and make sure to check out Izmailovsky Market.
 At this market, you can also haggle with vendors, and they often speak good English; however, use it as a chance to practice your Russian!
 Matryoshka can be purchased for anywhere from 400-40,000 rubles.